parse-community/ParseReact/README.md

 ```

 If you're using a tool like Webpack or Browserify to enable Common JS `require`
-statements, there are two approaches you can take.
-The first is to simply
+statements, you need to make sure you also include the `'parse'` npm package
-require Parse and React in every module that requires Parse + React:
+in your dependencies.

 ```js
 var React = require('react');